xylar/shtns/README.md

 - can be used from **Fortran, c/c++, and Python** programs.
 - highly efficient Gauss algorithm working with Gauss nodes (based on Gauss-Legendre quadrature).
-- support for SSE2, SSE3, **AVX, AVX2** vectorization, as well as Xeon Phi and Blue Gene/Q.
+- support for SSE2, SSE3, **AVX, AVX2, AVX-512** vectorization, as well as
+  Xeon Phi (KNL) and Blue Gene/Q.
 - **parallel transforms with OpenMP**.
 - synthesis (inverse transform) at any coordinate (not constrained to a grid).
 - **on-the-fly transforms** : saving memory and bandwidth, they are even faster